Perspective • ~15 mins read • January 6, 2026

 Decision Memory: The Missing Layer in Most Enterprises

 In manufacturing, this manifests as tribal knowledge locked in senior staff.
 Why did a past job succeed?
 Where did costs escalate unexpectedly?
 Which assumptions tend to fail under certain conditions?
 Why was a particular margin accepted for one customer but not another?
-The answers exist in someone's head, vulnerable to retirement, resignation or simple forgetting.
+The answers exist in someone's head, vulnerable to retirement, resignation or forgetting.
 Each quote draws on decades of accumulated judgment that has never been systematically captured.
-Agentic systems address this by creating what might be called a manufacturing "second brain"—not a static document repository but a living knowledge layer that captures decisions and rationales over time, structures lessons from past jobs, links outcomes back to assumptions, and preserves institutional memory beyond individuals.
-When a new enquiry arrives, the system does not merely apply rules; it references comparable historical configurations, surfaces relevant precedents, and explains why certain approaches succeeded or failed in similar contexts.

 Capturing judgment, however, depends on how information enters the system in the first place.
-In real operations, that entry point is rarely clean or structured; it is conversational, partial and human.
+In real operations, that entry point is rarely clean or structured.
+It is conversational, partial, and human.

 Communication as an Intelligence Problem